Mad Jack the Pirate

 Mad Jack the Pirate is an American animated comedy-adventure television series.
-The show was created by Bill Kopp and was directed by Jeff DeGrandis (who previously worked together on Toonsylvania).
+The show was created by Bill Kopp and directed by Jeff DeGrandis (who previously worked together on Toonsylvania).
 On American television, the show was broadcast on Fox Kids.

 The show is about the rather unsuccessful and quite cowardly Pirate Jack (voiced by Bill Kopp), who despite his repeated failures never doubts his own excellence, and his dim-witted anthropomorphic rat sidekick Snuk (voiced by Billy West) as they sail the seas on their ship the Sea Chicken.